Aditi3/git-best-practices/README.md

 Some good practice includes:

-- Use the imperative, present tense: "change" not "changed" nor "changes" for your commit message (written in lower case)
+- Use the imperative, present tense: "change" not "changed" nor "changes" for your commit message
 - Do not end the commit message(subject line) with a period
 - Use the body to explain what and why the change was made.
 This part should be added only when necessary
 - Remove unnecessary punctuation marks